 - Removal of deficiencies & defects in product & service

-- To stop, discontinue or ban the unfair trade practice or restrictive trade practice
+- To stop, discontinue or ban unfair trade practice or restrictive trade practice

-- Ban the hazardous goods or pressurise to follow the guidelines to handle hazardous goods from being offered to sale
+- Ban the hazardous goods or pressurise to follow the guidelines to handle hazardous goods from being offered for sale

 - To issue guidelines to correct misleading advertisements & can order to pay refund or compensation